analyticshamza/ecommerce-sales-dashboard-excel/README.md

 ## 🚀 How to Use

-1. Download the `demo.xlsm` file from the repository
+1. Download the `E-commerce Sales Dashboard.xlsm` file from the repository
 2. Open in Microsoft Excel and **enable macros**
 3. Use the **product category combo box** to filter the entire dashboard
 4. Explore sales trends, profit margins, and regional performance in one view